trwong/fakebook/README.md

 # Fakebook

-Fakebook, a faithful Facebook clone, is a social networking site to connect with friends.
+Fakebook, a faithful Facebook clone, is a social networking site to connect users with their friends.
 It makes use of a Rails/PostgreSQL backend with React.js and Redux on the frontend.

 The project was designed and built within a two-week timeframe, though I plan to continue adding improvements over time.